Keeping your call center agents motivated around the silly season is an art in itself. Here are our top tips for improving your agent experience.

 But have you ever considered using empathy statements with your own agents?
 It’s an unbelievably simple concept – and one supported by research.
 (Take this white paper on Empathy in the Workplace by The Centre for Creative Leadership.)
 When having a one-on-one with an agent, express genuine sympathy and don’t underestimate the simple act of listening.
 Sometimes all anyone wants is to be heard.

-Another contact centre hack that helps diffuse difficult situations is positive scripting.
+Another call center hack that helps diffuse difficult situations is positive scripting.
 In other words, rephrasing something positively, often with an action attached, to reduce frustration.

 Let me see what I can do.